 Adult Literacy Program

 Tutors in the Adult Literacy Program work one-on-one with adult students, twice a week for 1-1/2 hours per meeting time.
 Potential tutors are interviewed, trained and assigned a student through their local literacy center.
-In addition, we also need teachers for conversation classes for new English learners and math teachers for our GED students.
-For more information, call (213) 228-7037, or email.
+In addition, we also need teachers for conversation classes for new English learners and math teachers for adult GED students.
+For more information, call 213-228-7540, or email firstname.lastname@example.org

 Central Library Docent

 Docents conduct regularly scheduled art and architecture tours of the Central Library and the Maguire Gardens, as well as special group tours for adults, schoolchildren and teens.
-Training classes prepare docents to lead these various tours.
-For more information send us an email at email@example.com.
-If you would like to become a docent, we thank you for your interest.
-The next docent training class will begin January, 2018.
-The application will be posted in September, 2017.
+For more information, email email@example.com.

 Collection Inventory Aide